Astyanax Douglass

-Astyanax Saunders Douglass (September 19, 1897 – January 26, 1975) was a Major League Baseball catcher.
+Astyanax Saunders Douglass (September 19, 1897 – January 26, 1975) was an American Major League Baseball catcher.
 He played for the Cincinnati Reds in 1921 and 1925.

-Born in Covington, Texas, Douglass attended Texas Christian University (TCU), where he played college baseball and college football.
+Born in Covington, Texas, Douglass attended Texas Christian University (TCU), where he played college baseball, college basketball and college football.

+The Reds invited Douglass for a tryout mostly in an effort to entice his TCU batterymate, Pete Donohue, to join the team.
+Donohue caught on with the Reds while Douglass' trial was short lived.

+Later in life, Douglass worked as a furniture dealer and operated a furniture warehouse in El Paso, Texas for several years.
 He died in 1975 in El Paso, Texas of a cardiac arrest.